US-Canada border towns assess damage from devastating floods

 While the weather was improving, the situation remained dire in British Columbia, where the Canadian government was sending in the military to help with floods and mudslides that destroyed parts of several major highways.
 One death was reported and officials said Wednesday that more deaths were expected.

-Immediately across the border from Sumas, police using helicopters and boats had evacuated about 180 residents of a low-lying area of Abbotsford, British Columbia, after they were warned Tuesday of a significant risk to life because of rising water levels.
+Immediately across the border from Sumas, police using helicopters and boats had evacuated about 180 residents of a flooded low-lying area of Abbotsford, British Columbia.
 Evacuations continued Wednesday.

 Mayor Henry Braun said Wednesday that conditions were bad overnight because a key pumping station was in danger of being overwhelmed.
 He said crews spent Tuesday night sandbagging around the station and things were “holding steady.”